 Smart meters are a next generation meter for both gas and electricity.
 They are a replacement for standard meters, which require you to track your own meter readings and submit them to your supplier to ensure accurate bills.

 Smart meters can also come with an in-home display.
-This display gives you real-time usage info, including kWh use and cost.
+This display gives you real-time usage information.

 There are several advantages to having smart meters installed:

 Smart meters mean the end of estimated bills, the end of having to remember to provide meter readings and/or have a stranger come into your home to read your meter.